Donors help celebrate student work virtually

 “I am in awe of what these students have accomplished.
 I have every belief that these students are going to go so far.
 I’ll probably end up working for them one day.” – Matthew Celestial

 In many programs in the Faculty of Animation, Arts & Design, graduating students put forward their best work to be critiqued by professionals in the field, and receive awards during virtual ceremonies.
 This year’s shows included online showcases of work, and awards presentations held during virtual ceremonies.
-A list of shows announced to date can be viewed here.

 Like last year, graduates from the animation programs also created an online forum to share their work, taking the traditional Industry Day events online over the course of a week in early May.